SollidaCoin/sollidacore/README.md

 out collectively by the network. sollida Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the sollida Core software, see [https://sollida.org](https://sollida.org).

 License
 -------